OlenaDen/llandudno-art-club/README.md

 - __Navigation Bar__

   The navigation bar is fully responsive.
 It is split into two parts.
 The first part includes links for three pages: Home, Gallery and Contact which are identical and responsive on each page.
-The second part is included only on the Home page and links a choice of classes to their descriptions which are situated on the Home page.
+The second part is included only on the Home page and links a choice of classes to their descriptions situated on the Home page.

 ![Nav Bar](documentation/testing/nav-bar.jpg)